Winter in Olympic National Park

 Although relatively low, the Olympic mountains receive a great deal of moisture.
 In winter, much of is falls as snow, particularly above 3,000 feet in elevation.
 The typically snow-covered Hurricane Ridge provides opportunities for snowshoeing, cross-country and downhill skiing, snowboarding, tubing and more.

 Weather permitting, the Hurricane Ridge Road opens Friday through Sunday during the winter season, but storms or avalanche hazards can lead to road closures at any time.
+Call 360-565-3131 to check status, weather and road conditions.

 Olympic Rainforests in Winter